 Scholarships -- Students are encouraged to visit with the Academic Advisement Office to research scholarship opportunities and pick up applications.
 The Registrar will assist and facilitate the scholarship application process; however, the responsibility for awareness and application completion is the student's.
-Students must check the daily announcements and visit the Academic Advisement office to check for scholarship updates.
+Students must check the daily announcements and visit the Academic Advisement Office to check for scholarship updates.
+Each senior student and parent will also have access to the Senior "Google Classroom" site, which will be updated by the Advising Specialist regularly.